Iford, East Sussex: Notable areas

 Iford Estate, which is 1200 ha, owns most of the surrounding area around Iford.
 It lies within the South Downs National Park and comprises Iford Farm, Swanborough Farm, Rise Farm to the southeast of Lewes and Houndean Farm to the northwest.
 The estate is heavily diversified.
 Its principle enterprises are still the production of cereals and beef, but it also has a range of properties and leisure facilities, which includes shooting, fishing lakes, light aircraft and luxury accommodation.
-It is owned by John Robinson.
 The Estate claims to be environmentally friendly.
-His brother, David Robinson, owns Northease Farm.
+Nearby is Northease Farm.

 Lewes Brooks sits to the east of the village.
 It is of biological importance and part of the flood plain of the River Ouse.
 It provides a habitat for many other invertebrates such as water beetles and snails.

 The Downs to the west of Iford are impressive.
 It is the most treeless part of our Downs without the deep-cut bostals (tracks) visible in other parts, as medieval traders and herders descended these slopes comparatively rarely.
 At the top of the scarp in this area are three hills: Front Hill, Iford Hill and Swanborough Hill.
 Across the ridge is the line of the South Downs Way.Unfortunately despite passing close to the designated Iford Hill slopes, it does not actually pass ancient Downland pasture, nor does it benefit from the flowers and wildlife that survive off it.
 Three ancient barrow clusters have also been lost to the plough on Front Hill.